someweisguy/esp_dmx/README.md

 DMX is a unidirectional communication protocol used primarily in the entertainment industry to control lighting and stage equipment.
 DMX is transmitted as a continuous stream of packets using half-duplex RS-485 signalling with a standard UART port.
 DMX devices are typically connected using XLR5 in a daisy-chain configuration but other connectors such as XLR3 are common in consumer products.

-Each DMX packet begins with a high-to-low transition called the break, followed by a low-to-high transition called the mark after break, followed by an eight-bit byte.
+Each DMX packet begins with a high-to-low transition called the break, followed by a low-to-high transition called the mark-after-break, followed by an eight-bit byte.
 This first byte is called the start code.
-The start-of-packet break, mark after break, and start code is called the reset sequence.
+The start-of-packet break, mark-after-break, and start code is called the reset sequence.
 After the reset sequence, a packet of up to 512 data bytes may be sent.

 DMX imposes very strict timing requirements to allow for backwards compatibility with older lighting equipment.
 Frame rates may range from 1fps to up to approximately 830fps.
 A typical DMX controller transmits packets between approximately 25fps to 44fps.
 DMX receivers and transmitters have different timing requirements which must be adhered to carefully to ensure commands are processed.